 Safety Advice for Huskies with Babies

 Let’s cover some basics, but important safety tips that you should remember at all times specific to Siberian Husky.

-- You have to always remember that no matter how long you have had your Husky, your Husky is an animal.
-Animals can be unpredictable and we should NEVER fully trust them.
-We don’t speak their language so we don’t truly know what they will do next.
+- Owners must always remember that no matter how long you have had your Husky, your Husky is an animal.
+Animals can be unpredictable, and we should NEVER fully trust them.

 - Siberian Huskies tend to be quite mouthy, which means that like to communicate with their mouth most of the time.
 This isn’t referring to making noise.
 They love to nibble, play-bite, and, open their mouth wide.
 This isn’t them being aggressive, it’s just their natural way of exploring and communicating, but of course, babies are extremely fragile and your Husky may unintentionally nip your baby without realizing.
 If your Husky starts showing this behavior, stop it immediately no matter how close they are to the baby.

 - If you are out strolling with your baby and your Husky, have someone else hold the Husky.
 If you are on your own be absolutely hyper-aware of other dogs coming up to you or your Husky.
 Again, thankfully huskies are very social and do not usually pick fights.
 But this doesn’t mean other dogs won’t.